Web3 DevOps service providers in 2026: RPC Fast edition

 Here are the core components typically handled by Web3 DevOps providers:

-• CI/CD Pipelines: Automating testing, audit integration, and deployment for smart contracts and backend services.
+• CI/CD pipelines: Automating testing, audit integration, and deployment for smart contracts and backend services.

 • Infrastructure as Code (IaC): Provisioning blockchain infrastructure using tools like Terraform and Helm for consistency and repeatability.

-• Kubernetes & Container Orchestration: Managing dynamic workloads across chains and regions, often with auto-recovery and scaling.
+• Kubernetes & Container orchestration: Managing dynamic workloads across chains and regions, often with auto-recovery and scaling.

-• FinOps: Cost visibility and optimization across AWS, GCP, Azure, and on-prem setups — essential in long-running blockchain workloads.
+• FinOps: Cost visibility and optimization across AWS, GCP, Azure, and on-prem setups—essential in long-running blockchain workloads.

-• Security Hardening & Access Control: Role-based access, secure secrets management, and network policy design for decentralized environments.
+• Security hardening & Access control: Role-based access, secure secrets management, and network policy design for decentralized environments.

-In 2025, Web3 teams are launching faster and dealing with more complex infrastructure than ever.
+In 2025-2026, Web3 teams are launching faster and dealing with more complex infrastructure than ever.
 DevOps covers everything from automated deployments and cloud scaling to monitoring nodes and keeping the validator uptime high.

-Top 7 Web3 DevOps service providers in 2025
+Top Web3 DevOps service providers in 2026

 So, we’ve reviewed dozens of teams and selected 7 trusted Web3 DevOps service providers based on factors like performance, scalability, uptime, developer tools, and adaptability to complex Web3 environments.